AdobeDocs/commerce-cloud-service.en/help/get-started/onboarding.md

 **To open the project page**:

-1. Log in to your [Adobe Commerce on cloud infrastructure account](https://account.magento.com/customer/account/).
+1. Log in to your [Adobe Commerce customer account](https://account.magento.com/customer/account/login).

 1. On the _My Account_ page, click the **[!UICONTROL Commerce]** tab to see the projects in your account.

-1. Click **View Project Page** in the [Projects section](https://cloud.magento.com/cloud/project/subscriptions/).
+1. Click **View Project Page** in the [Projects section](https://cloud.magento.com/cloud/project/).

 1. Click the project name and open the Cloud Project page ([!DNL Onboarding] UI).